 - P.L.O 1.
-Demonstrate an in-depth knowledge of fundamental concepts, theoretical perspectives, and historical development of anthropology. - P.L.O 2.
-Possess knowledge about the subfields of anthropology and the unique methods and applications of these fields. - P.L.O 3.
-Demonstrate proficiency in conducting ethnographic studies, the basic research method of anthropology, and design and implement fieldwork accordingly. - P.L.O 4.
-Utilize anthropological knowledge and skills to formulate inquiries and critically evaluate research findings through analytical, critical, and creative thinking. - P.L.O 5.
-Demonstrate adherence to scientific and ethical values in fieldwork and academic research and act in accordance with these values. - P.L.O 6.
-Identify social problems and develop social projects using anthropological theory and research methods. - P.L.07.
-Effectively utilize current databases, information resources, and information technologies. - P.L.O 8.
-Design interdisciplinary studies and participate in study groups by integrating disciplines alongside anthropology. - P.L.O 9.
+Acquires the basic terms, theoretical point of views and the historical evolution of anthropology. - P.L.O 2.
+Gains insight into the subfields of anthropology and the unique methods and applications of these fields. - P.L.O 3.
+Possess knowledge about conducting ethnographic study, which is the basic research method of anthropology, and designs fieldwork accordingly. - P.L.O 4.
+Formulates questions and evaluates research findings through analytical, critical and creative thinking by utilizing the knowledge and skills of anthropology. - P.L.O 5.
+Demonstrates adherence to scientific and ethical values in fieldwork and academic research and acts in accordance with these values. - P.L.O 6.
+Identifies social problems and develops social projects using anthropological theory and research methods. - P.L.O 7.
+Effectively utilizes current databases, information resources, and information technologies. - P.L.O 8.
+Designs interdisciplinary studies and participates in study groups by integrating disciplines alongside anthropology. - P.L.O 9.
 Exhibits social awareness and responsibility, approaching individual and cultural diversities with impartiality. - P.L.O 10.
-Proficiently engages in academic-level English thinking, reading, writing, and oral expression.
+Acquires the ability to think, read, write and orally express English at an academic level.